tegridydev/auto-md/README.md

 ### Output

-After processing with Auto MD, you would get a single Markdown file (`output.md`) that looks like this:
+After processing with Auto MD, you would get a single Markdown file (`output.md`) that looks like the example below

+This single .md file contains all the content from your input files, with a table of contents at the top for easy navigation and referencing / indexing via LLM models

 ```markdown
 # Auto MD Output